cmsuhre/Azure-SOC/README.md

 <br><strong><u> 🔄 BEFORE & AFTER🔄 </u></strong><br>
 <br>
-🔓 For the "BEFORE" metrics, all resources were initially set up with exposure to the internet.
-The Virtual Machines had their Network Security Groups and built-in firewalls completely open, and all other resources were deployed with public endpoints accessible from the Internet.
+🔓 For the "BEFORE" metrics, we exposed all resources to the internet.
+The Virtual Machines kept their Network Security Groups and built-in firewalls completely open.
+I deployed all other resources with public endpoints accessible from the Internet.

-🔒 For the "AFTER" metrics, the Network Security Groups were tightened by blocking all traffic except for connections from my admin workstation, and all other resources were secured using their built-in firewalls.
+🔒 For the "AFTER" metrics, we blocked all traffic except from my admin workstation.
+I also secured all other resources with their built-in firewalls.

 ## Attack Maps Before Hardening / Security Controls
 ![(before) NSG Allowed Malicious Inbound Flows](https://github.com/cmsuhre/Azure-SOC/assets/25305998/077b0ce6-7b08-4cd7-8541-2adb639b9e1e)<br>